Financial-Times/tako/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

-FT.com shares the `Financial-Times` GitHub organisation with many other teams, containing over two thousand repositories.
+FT.com shares the `Financial-Times` GitHub organisation with many other teams, containing over three thousand repositories.

 We use Tako to make a canonical list of the FT.com team's two hundred or so repositories.
 This list is available via an API for tooling and automation.